FME Version

 Introduction

-Tags are a MicroStation feature that allows the user to attach non-spatial attribute information onto DGN elements.
+Tags are a MicroStation feature allowing users to attach non-spatial attribute information to DGN elements.
 To read this information as FME attributes, some specific parameters can be set in the reader.
 In this example, the element has two tags attached to it (Species and Tree Count):

 Step-by-Step Instructions